French Cleat Wall: The Best Thing I Ever Did for My Shop

 Workshops and Garages

-This is the obvious one.
 My shop cleat wall holds chisels, saws, clamps, squares, marking gauges — basically everything I reach for regularly.
-In my garage, I’ve got a separate cleat wall for yard tools, ladders, and storage bins.
-It freed up a ton of floor space.
+In the garage, a separate cleat wall for yard tools, ladders, and storage bins freed up a ton of floor space.

 Living Spaces

-My wife actually asked me to install a cleat system in our kitchen for pots and utensils.
+My wife asked me to install a cleat system in our kitchen for pots and utensils.
 The cleats hide behind whatever you hang, so it looks clean.
-Works beautifully for artwork too — you can swap pieces around without putting new holes in the wall every time.
+Works beautifully for artwork — swap pieces around without putting new holes in the wall every time.

 I’ve built cleat walls for a couple of local shops.
-They love being able to completely change their product displays without any new fixtures.
-Seasonal changes, promotions, whatever — just move things around.
+They love being able to completely change product displays without new fixtures.
+Seasonal changes, promotions — just move things around.

 Planning Your Layout